SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 exec "/usr/local/Cellar/rbenv/1.0.0/libexec/rbenv" exec "$program" "$@"
 {% endhighlight %}

 So a shim file on its own is not doing much.
 It sets up the environment variables `RBENV_DIR` and `RBENV_ROOT`.
-It then execute the command `/usr/local/Cellar/rbenv/1.0.0/libexec/rbenv exec original-command original-args`.
+It then executes the command `/usr/local/Cellar/rbenv/1.0.0/libexec/rbenv exec original-command original-args`.

 eg. `rails s` is interpreted by `~/.rbenv/shims/rails` which then runs `rbenv exec rails s`.